qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 ------

 Each quantum platform supports a specific set of native gates, which are the quantum operations that have been calibrated.
-If this set is universal any circuit can be transpiled and compiled to a pulse sequence which is then deployed in the given platform.
+If this set is universal any circuit can be transpiled and compiled to a pulse sequence which can then be deployed in the given platform.

 :py:mod:`qibolab.native` provides data containers for holding the pulse parameters required for implementing every native gate.
-Every :class:`qibolab.qubits.Qubit` object contains a :class:`qibolab.native.SingleQubitNatives` object which holds the parameters of its native single-qubit gates, while each :class:`qibolab.qubits.QubitPair` objects contains a :class:`qibolab.native.TwoQubitNatives` object which holds the parameters of the native two-qubit gates acting on the pair.
+The :class:`qibolab.platform.Platform` provides a natives property that returns the :class:`qibolab.native.SingleQubitNatives` which holds the single qubit native gates for every qubit and :class:`qibolab.native.TwoQubitNatives` for the two-qubit native gates of every qubit pair.

-Each native gate is represented by a :class:`qibolab.pulses.Pulse` or :class:`qibolab.pulses.PulseSequence` which contain all the calibrated parameters.
+Each native gate is represented by a :class:`qibolab.sequence.PulseSequence` which contains all the calibrated parameters.

 Typical single-qubit native gates are the Pauli-X gate, implemented via a pi-pulse which is calibrated using Rabi oscillations and the measurement gate, implemented via a pulse sent in the readout line followed by an acquisition.
 For a universal set of single-qubit gates, the RX90 (pi/2-pulse) gate is required, which is implemented by halving the amplitude of the calibrated pi-pulse.
-U3, the most general single-qubit gate can be implemented using two RX90 pi-pulses and some virtual Z-phases which are included in the phase of later pulses.

 Typical two-qubit native gates are the CZ and iSWAP, with their availability being platform dependent.
 These are implemented with a sequence of flux pulses, potentially to multiple qubits, and virtual Z-phases.